 Fluoride is a beneficial mineral for teeth.
 It can strengthen them and stop decay.
 Toothpaste companies now supplement their products with fluoride.
 At Riverbend Family Dental Care in Redding, CA, we have more than enough experience in fluoride treatments.
-Patients looking for fluoride treatment in Redding, CA can rely on us.
+Patients looking for a fluoride treatment in Redding, CA, can rely on us.

 These procedures are simple and only require one visit.
 We know that taking the time to visit the dentist’s office isn’t easy for many.
 That’s why we want to reassure our patients that fluoride treatments take less than an hour.